 The purpose of the homework is to help you master the techniques covered in class.
 As such, homework problems will be substantially based on examples and material presented in class.
 Therefore, you should study your notes before you attempt the homework, and mimic your solutions on the examples in the notes and the indicated examples from the book.
 Please watch a 15-minute video on the course webpage explaining how I expect you to work on homework problems.
 See the instructor for help as soon as you find out that you are having difficulty with the homework.

-Homework will not be graded; however, both quizzes and tests will be based on the homework problems.
+The WebAssign part of homework will be graded (by WebAssign); the rest will not be.
+However, both quizzes and tests will be substantially based on the homework problems; therefore, you should do all of the assigned problems.